c4tom/DreamDevBox/docs/corporate-usage/shared-devilbox-server-in-lan.rst

 *(This will allow all devices on the network to have Auto-DNS)*

-This is the automated and more pain-free approach, as all devices within the network will be able to access projects on the shared Devilbox server.
+This is the automated and more pain-free approach, as all devices within the network will be able to access projects on the shared DreamDevBox server.

 Self-managed DHCP server
 """"""""""""""""""""""""
 If you run your own DHCP server within a network, you probably know how to add other DNS servers.
-The only thing you should keep in mind is, that the Devilbox DNS server should be the first in the list.
+The only thing you should keep in mind is, that the DreamDevBox DNS server should be the first in the list.

 DSL box / LAN or WIFI router
 """"""""""""""""""""""""""""
 Most `SOHO <https://en.wikipedia.org/wiki/Small_office/home_office>`_ networks probably use some vendor router which has a web interface.
-Generally speaking, you need to find the DNS/DHCP settings in its web interface and add the Devilbox DNS server as the first in the list (``192.168.0.12``).
+Generally speaking, you need to find the DNS/DHCP settings in its web interface and add the DreamDevBox DNS server as the first in the list (``192.168.0.12``).

 .. seealso::
    * `Change DNS server in Fritzbox <https://en.avm.de/service/fritzbox/fritzbox-7390/knowledge-base/publication/show/165_Configuring-different-DNS-servers-in-the-FRITZ-Box/>`_